suned/pfun/docs/source/programming_guide.md

 Technically speaking, `Maybe` is a _monad_.
-In addition to making effects such as errors explicit by putting them in the type signature, all monadic types like `Maybe` supports a function called `and_then` which allows you to chain together effectul functions that keeps track of the effects along the way automatically without any mutable state.
+In addition to making effects such as errors explicit by putting them in the type signature, all monadic types like `Maybe` supports a function called `and_then` which allows you to chain together effectful functions that keeps track of the effects along the way automatically without any mutable state.

 ```python